jefftranter/6809/sbc/mondeb/README.md

 *LOAD FROM 7F41

 The loading will terminate when an S9 record is encountered.
-Note one quirk of the command: if input is to the terminal, any characters after "S9" is read will be interpreted as commands and reported as errors.
-This is harmless and does not affect the loading of the data.

 DELAY